MushroomFleet/Scout/README.md

 - 🔄 **Rollback capability** - Automatic recovery from failed operations
 - 📋 **Command-line interface** - Run with options without interactive prompts
 - 🔧 **Better error handling** - Improved stability and reliability
+- 🌲 **DeepSort Mode** - Recursively scan and organize files from subdirectories

 ## What is Scout? 🤔